Site map

 Follow-on rockets (50-60 tons payload)

-Borrowing a concept first developed for the Energia rocket, TsSKB Progress decided to use a special platform which would serve as an interface between the launch vehicle and its launch pad.
-Known as Block Ya, the structure would feature five receptacles and would be compatible with three- and five-booster configurations of the rocket.
+Borrowing a concept first developed for the Energia rocket, TsSKB Progress decided to use a special platform which would serve as the interface between the launch vehicle and its launch pad.
+Known as Block Ya, the structure would feature five receptacles and would be compatible with the three- and five-booster configurations of the rocket.
 As a result, the future launch facility could host all but one rocket from the Rus family with payloads ranging from 3 tons to 40 tons, according to TsSKB documents circa 2008.
 In April 2009, the head of TsSKB Progress quoted 40-ton and 60-ton versions of the vehicle, which could use the same launch facility.

-As it transpired in the spring of 2009, the Rus-M project had a "built-in" capability for an upgrade to reach the payload capacity of 60 tons to the low-Earth orbit to support lunar expeditions.
-To achieve this capability, developers apparently hoped to use a five-booster combination on the first stage.
+As it transpired in the spring of 2009, the Rus-M project had a "built-in" capability for an upgrade to reach a payload capacity of 60 tons to low-Earth orbit to support lunar expeditions.
+To achieve this capability, the developers apparently hoped to use a five-booster combination on the first stage.
 All five boosters of the first stage would also have to be streched to accomodate larger propellant load.
 (341) With the use of variable thrust, the strap-on boosters of the first stage would separate prior to the core stage burnout.

-If ever built, two Rus-M-derived rockets with 60-ton payload could support Russia's contemporary plans for its first expeditions to the Moon, involving rendezvous in the lunar orbit.
-Under such scenario, one launcher would carry a light-weight unmanned lunar lander and another a manned transport ship.
+If ever built, two Rus-M-derived rockets with 60-ton payload could support Russia's contemporary plans for its first expeditions to the Moon, involving rendezvous in lunar orbit.
+Under such a scenario, one launcher would carry a light-weight unmanned lunar lander and another a manned transport ship.
 Both spacecraft would be equipped with Earth escape stages, which would enable them to reach lunar orbit, where they would dock for crew transfer and subsequent landing.
 A heavier lunar lander, which would be needed for long-term exploration of the Moon, would require a third 60-ton rocket carrying a separate Earth-escape stage.

 Super-heavy launcher (100-150 tons payload)

-According to unofficial reports, a formal opening of envelopes with industry proposals on the new rocket would take place on March 16, 2009.
+According to unofficial reports, the formal opening of envelopes with industry proposals on the new rocket would take place on March 16, 2009.
 The commission was then expected to make a decision on March 19, 2009.
 Chulkov told BBC that Roskosmos would have 10 days to complete the formal review of all proposals and the agency would pick a winner by March 25, 2009.
 The key consideration would be the cost-effectiveness of the proposal, Chulkov said.
-The decision would be followed by the preliminary design, which was expected to last for around one year.
+The decision would be followed by the preliminary design, which was expected to last around one year.

-Ironically, both TsSKB Progress and GRTs Makeev (KB Mashinostroenia) chose April 1, 2009, to declare themselves winners of the government tender, as industry insiders have predicted.
+Ironically, both TsSKB Progress and GRTs Makeev (KB Mashinostroenia) chose April 1, 2009, to declare themselves winners of the government tender, as industry insiders had predicted.
 According to Makeev center's press-release, the tender commission made a formal choice on March 18, 2009.
 (According to most sources, the selection took place on March 19.)

 Development

 In addition, extensive test facilities at TsSKB Progress in Samara went through active upgrades during 2008 and 2009.
-A vibration and strength test stand was renovated in 2009 and some critical test hardware was reportedly replaced for the purpose of Rus-M and Soyuz-1 projects.
+A vibration and strength test stand was renovated in 2009 and some critical test hardware was reportedly replaced for the purpose of the Rus-M and Soyuz-1 projects.
 (354)

-At Le Bourget 2009, Kirilin also said that an immediate goal of the Rus-M program, would be the formation of the chief designer council.
+At Le Bourget 2009, Kirilin also said that the immediate goal of the Rus-M program, would be the formation of a chief designer council.
 A long-time tradition for the Russian space industry, the group would include leaders of key organizations involved in the project.
-"In the nearest future, we have to form our industrial development team, or at least a core of it, assemble the council of chief designers and conduct the first meeting of this council," Kirilin said.
+"In the nearest future, we have to form our industrial development team, or at least the core of it, assemble the council of chief designers and conduct the first meeting of this council," Kirilin said.
 At the time, the event was expected in the third quarter of 2009.
 According to Kirilin, the council would include representatives of the Makeev center, RKK Energia, TsENKI and NPO Avtomatiki.
 To accelerate the work on the project, TsSKB planned to conduct preliminary design in parallel with the preparation of the production documentation, Kirilin said, "The project will be developed entirely by means of electronic media."

-In the meantime, during the same show, representatives of Khrunichev enterprise said that they planned to re-submit their proposals for the PPTS launch vehicle before the end of 2009.
-The company would argue that the development of a man-rated launcher deriving from the Angara family would be cheaper than that of a currently approved design.
+In the meantime, during the same show, representatives of the Khrunichev enterprise said that they planned to re-submit their proposals for the PPTS launch vehicle before the end of 2009.
+The company would argue that the development of a man-rated launcher derived from the Angara family would be cheaper than that of the currently approved design.
 The Angara-5P vehicle was apparently considered as a stop-gap measure to launch the 12-13-ton version of the PTK spacecraft on missions to the ISS or a future Russian station.
 The rocket would reportedly enable the spacecraft to reach the station after just five or six orbits around the Earth.

 By the end of 2009, NITs RKP test center (former NIIKhIMMash) in Peresvet (near Sergiev Posad) announced that it was starting preparations for a test program to support the development of launch vehicles based in Vostochny.
 It would be similar to activities conducted during the development of the Angara family of rockets.